peguimasid/peguimasid/README.md

 #### Software Engineer

-I'm a 23-year-old software engineer, hacking since I was 16.
+I'm a software engineer, hacking since I was 16.
 I love digging into deep problems and building end-to-end products — from low-level systems to polished interfaces.

 I also studied at [42](https://42.rio/), a peer-to-peer software engineering school with [campuses in 30+ countries](https://www.42network.org/42-schools/) — no teachers, no lectures, just projects.

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [guilhermomasid@gmail.com](mailto:guilhermomasid@gmail.com)
 * 🚀  I'm currently working as a Software Engineer at TextExpander
-* 🌱  I’m currently playing around with Desktop apps, Chrome extensions, Elixir, Phoenix and functional programming
+* 🌱  I build desktop apps, Chrome extensions, and backend systems with Elixir, Phoenix, and functional programming
-* 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
+* 🤝  I'm open to collaborating on projects that have a high impact in people's lives
 * 🏋🏼‍♂️  I love sports and my favorite is Crossfit

 #### Skills